JdomiDev/home-assistant-awox/README.md

 > [!WARNING]
-> I patched the original version this wont get feature updates it is just made to work on the latest version of home assistant
+> This is s patched version of the original
+> Will not get feature updates
+> Made to work on the latest version of home assistant

 # AwoX MESH control component for Home Assistant